 By Karen Fong Donoghue

-Limited sources – as most of you have figured out, there is simply not enough “rugby media” out there to give more than a couple opinions of where programs should be ranked.
-While I love GoffRugbyReport, TheRugbyBreakdown, RugbyToday, and ThisIsAmericanRugby who regularly put out rankings, their opinions are simply that – opinions.
-Now, while these are definitely opinions based on research such as gathering data points, wins/losses, point differentials and other stats, at the end of the day, just like in any other sport, there may be a variety of ways one could look at the numbers and come up with a different conclusion.
-For example, D1ARugby.com ranks their top 4 programs as St. Mary’s College, Life University, Cal and BYU while RugbyToday listed their Top 4 as St. Mary’s College, Life University, Cal and Lindenwood University.
+Limited sources – as most of you have figured out, there is simply not enough “rugby media” to give more than a couple of opinions on where programs should be ranked.
+While I love GoffRugbyReport and TheRugbyBreakdown, who regularly put out rankings, their opinions are simply that – opinions.
+Now, while these are definitely opinions based on research such as gathering data points, wins/losses, point differentials, and other stats, at the end of the day, just like in any other sport, there may be a variety of ways one could look at the numbers and come up with a different conclusion.
+Certain conferences, like NCR, may also put out their own "Power Rankings" that may differ from the above.

 Who is right?
 Who knows.
 Maybe we will never know.
 (Interesting because St. Mary’s was knocked out in the Elite 8 round and both had them listed as #1).